khaddict/homelab/README.md

 ![image](https://github.com/user-attachments/assets/30f609d1-74c2-4b75-bbcc-80f2a8fd390c)

-I have a two-node Proxmox cluster running virtual machines.
+I have a three-node Proxmox cluster running virtual machines.
 Most of these VMs are managed with SaltStack.
 The technologies used include:

 - 🔐 `main.homelab.lan` ➞ The main entry point to my infrastructure.<br>
   - All SSH access to other machines is blocked by default.
   - This machine can access all others and is actively monitored.
   - Any connection from a non-whitelisted IP triggers a Discord notification.
   - It is also responsible for pushing changes to GitHub and pulling updates for `/srv/salt` to `saltmaster.homelab.lan` upon receiving push events.

-- 📈 `assets.homelab.lan` ➞ Test machine for a personal finance tracking project.<br>
-  - Instead of using Excel, I plan to develop an application with a GUI, API, and database to track my finances in real time, generate graphs, filter by asset type, and more.

 - 🧂 `saltmaster.homelab.lan` ➞ [SaltStack](https://saltproject.io)<br>
   - The Salt master manages all my minions (other VMs).